adishalev/CHAN/README.md

-# CHAN - Conversational Hierarchical Attention Networks for predictinng tNPS
+# CHAN - Conversational Hierarchical Attention Networks for conversation classification
 this repository contains the code for the paper: Derived transactional Net Promoter Score Prediction

 # Abstract